DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses/course-program.md

 title: Course program
-description: The fourth edition of the AI for Health course will start in Q3 2023.
+description: The fifth edition of the AI for Health course will start in Q3 2023.
 More information will follow soon!
 groups: ai-for-health
 picture: courses/XMG_20200925_142130.jpg

+## Previous editions
+Here you can find the course programs of the <a href="https://www.ai-for-health.nl/courses/first_edition/">first edition</a>, <a href="https://www.ai-for-health.nl/courses/second_edition/">second edition</a>, <a href="https://www.ai-for-health.nl/courses/third_edition/">third edition</a> and <a href="https://www.ai-for-health.nl/courses/fourth_edition/">current fourth edition</a> of the course.

-## What you need to know for the fourth edition of the course:
+## What you need to know for the fifth edition of the course:

 <ul>
   <li>The next edition of the course will start <b>08-09-2023</b>.</li>